Understanding, Managing and Protecting our Resources

-BBNC’s stand on the proposed Pebble mine
+BBNC’s Stand on the Proposed Pebble Mine

 BBNC opposes the proposed Pebble mine project as well as offshore oil and gas leasing in the North Aleutian Basin.
-Our position is grounded in our Land & Resource Policies and informed by the careful research of potential impacts and thoughtful discussion of our Board of Directors.
-In a shift from BBNC’s proactively neutral stance of 2006, BBNC’s opposition reflects the Board’s determination that the proposed Pebble mine could have unquantifiable impacts on the natural resources of the Bristol Bay region.
+Our position is grounded in our Land & Resource Policies and informed by the careful research of potential impacts and thoughtful discussion of BBNC’s Board of Directors.
+In a shift from BBNC’s proactively neutral stance of 2006, BBNC’s opposition reflects the board’s determination that the proposed Pebble mine could have unquantifiable impacts on the natural resources of the Bristol Bay region.

 Acting as an effective advocate for our shareholders, BBNC remains engaged in the proposed Pebble mine project permitting process.
 It’s another way for us to live out our corporation’s mission and values—and continue to pursue responsible development opportunities for the land that nurtures us.